Kierandoolan/buy-and-sell-auto-project-four/README.md

 ### Colour Scheme
 <h2 class="center"><img src="static/images/readme-image/color2.png"></h2>

-- I got these four colours from the website called [coolors](coolors.co)
+- I got these five colours from the website called [coolors](coolors.co)
 - #000000.
 This was for the writing of the website.
 - #E5E5E5.
-This was for th background of the website.
+This was for the background of the website.
 - #FCA311.
 This was for hovering over links eg. nav bar.
 - #FFFFFF.
 This is the color in forms and car details.
 - #14213D.
 This was used in the masthead in car details.

 ### Typography
 -  'Barlow', Is my main font.
-In my eyes i found it to be attractive for the page.
+I believe it to be attractive for the page.
 - 'sans-serif' was chosen as fallback font.

 ### Imagery